qaware/cloud-computing-th-rosenheim-observability/README.md

 The configuration `promtail/promtail.yaml` scrapes the application logs from the services and pre-parses their JSON.

-### Prometheus
+### Mimir

-Prometheus is a time series storage that can be connected to Grafana.
-It periodically scrapes metrics from known endpoints.
+Mimir is a time series storage that can be connected to Grafana.

-The configuration file `prometheus/prometheus-yml` scrapes metrics from Prometheus itself and the Quarkus services.
+### Grafana Agent

+Grafana Agent periodically scrapes metrics from known endpoints and sends it to Grafana Mimir.

 ### Tempo